krishnaKalyan553/yoga_assig/README.md

 #### /api/submitForm

-Takes form data as a dictinary and validates the data.
+Takes form data as a dictionary and validates the data.

 #### /api/Thankyou

 Validates the payment.

+responds with a status code of 200 in case of correct execution result

+responds with a status code of 400 in case of an error in the validation

 ## Assumptions